 BiographyDr.
-Krantz's broad research interests are on the effects of psychosocial stress on health, and the role of psychological factors in cardiovascular disease.
-For more than 30 years, his primary focus has been on the effects of acute stress as a trigger of coronary heart disease events, and he has published more than 180 scientific and professional papers in these areas.
-In his current research, he is Principal Investigator of the BETRHEART Study, which investigates stress and psychosocial factors in the progression of heart failure.
-In other projects, he collaborates with investigators in the USUHS Psychiatry Department's Center for the Study of Traumatic Stress on studies of the effects of stress and bereavement on physical health in military populations, and PTSD and sleep disorders in relation to cardiovascular disease.
+Krantz is Emeritus Professor in the Department of Medical and Clinical Psychology and Emeritus Professor of Psychiatry at USUHS.
+Since beginning his career as a health psychologist, he has conducted interdisciplinary research on the role of psychological factors in cardiovascular disease, and the effects of psychosocial stress on health.
+The focus of this research has been on the effects of acute and chronic stress as trigger of coronary heart disease events, and he has published nearly 200 scientific and professional papers in these areas.
+He is Principal Investigator of the BETRHEART Study, which investigates stress and psychosocial factors in the progression of heart failure.
+He also collaborates with investigators in the USUHS Center for the Study of Traumatic Stress on studies of the relationship of post-traumatic stress disorder (PTSD) to incidence of cardiovascular disease, and on moderators of this relationship (e.g., co-occurring conditions such as metabolic risk factors, depression, and sleep) among active-duty service members.
 He particularly interested in understanding relationships of PTSD to cardiovascular disease and other physical health problems, with an emphasis on PTSD as a "whole body" systemic disorder, rather than as a purely mental health problem.

-Dr. Krantz was formerly Chair of the USUHS Department of Medical and Clinical Psychology between 1999-2014, and was one of a group of founders of the USU Center for Deployment Psychology (CDP), and CDP Principal Investigator between 2006-2015.
+Dr. Krantz was formerly Chair of the Department of Medical and Clinical Psychology at USUHS between 1999-2014, and was one of a group of founders of the USU Center for Deployment Psychology (CDP), and CDP Principal Investigator between 2006-2015.
 In the past, he has served as Editor-in-Chief of the APA journal Health Psychology, president of the Health Psychology Division of APA, and president the Academy of Behavioral Medicine Research.
-He is active in graduate education, and has supervised >24 doctoral dissertations in Medical and Clinical Psychology, trained 11 post-doctoral fellows, and currently has 2 Ph.D. students in his lab.
+He has been active in graduate education, and has supervised 25 doctoral dissertations in Medical and Clinical Psychology, and trained 11 post-doctoral fellows.

-Dr. Krantz is not accepting new students into his lab during the academic year 2021-2022.
+Please note: Dr. Krantz is no longer accepting new students into his lab.

 Representative publications, projects, and/or deployments